-We hope that you are logical and observant at school today!
+We hope that you write vividly today.
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.